‘It was less plane Wi-Fi and more real Wi-Fi!’

 This video content is not supported by your browser.

-The aircraft is the first A380 to offer Inmarsat's high-speed GX Aviation inflight broadband service, provided to the airline through Inmarsat partner SITAONAIR.
+The aircraft is the first A380 to offer Inmarsat's high-speed GX Aviation inflight broadband service, provided to the airline through Inmarsat partner SITAONAIR (now SITA FOR THE AIRCRAFT).
 Alex Macheras, an aviation analyst and blogger said: “The connection on this specific Singapore Airlines ‘new’ A380 aircraft was the best I’ve experienced.
 The performance on my phone was exactly how it is on the ground — I even joked on board to the SITAONAIR representative that the connection was more reliable than it had been on the ground in Toulouse!”

 He revealed that by using the Wi-Fi he was even able to broadcast live to followers via Facebook and Instagram without drop-outs.
 “It was less plane Wi-Fi and more real Wi-Fi!”